kopyl/easylog/README.md

 # Known issues I don't know yet how to solve:
 - Setting custom file doesn't work as expected as from example here: tg_log('New text', date=True, file='filex.txt') .
 Text is logging to custom files but errors are ignored.
+- Couldn't get it to send messages to telegram if using it alongside Telegram handlers.

 # Yes, this also works:
 list = [1,2,3,4]